 - desired toppings: meat peppers, onions, mushrooms, jalepenos, tomatoes, etc.

-On a floured piece of parchment paper, carefully take half of the dough and gently stretch it to form about a 12 inch circle.
+On a lightly floured piece of parchment paper, carefully take out the dough and gently stretch it and push out to form a large circle, leaving a larger area at the edge.
 Do not roll out or push down too hard.
 Be careful to also not allow dough to get too thin.

 Brush the edges of the crust with olive oil.

-Transfer pizza and parchment paper onto hot stone.
+Using a flat baking sheet, transfer pizza and parchment paper onto hot stone in the oven.

 Transfer pizza off of stone and parchment paper onto an elevated cooling rack, so crust does not get soggy.